SunaHafizogullari/SunaHafizogullari-BerkeleyMLCertificate-BankMarketingCampaign/README.md

 - Dropped the 'duration' variable since it is a target leaker.
 The duration is not known before the call is made, and therefore cannot be used for model implementation.
 - Dropped variables highly correlated with the other variables.
 - Hot encoded and label encoded the categorical variables.
-- Tested interaction variables (2-degree polynomial)
+- Tested interaction variables (2-degree polynomial).
 - Prepared train (75%) and test (25%) samples for model development.

 ## Modeling